-- You purchased more than one user-based Google service, such as G Suite and Google Drive storage.
+- You purchased more than one user-based Google service, such as Google Workspace and Google Voice.
 For services that include additional services, a user only needs a license for the parent service.
-For example, a license for G Suite gives a user access to Gmail, Google Calendar, Drive, and all the other services included with G Suite.
+For example, a license for Google Workspace gives a user access to Gmail, Google Calendar, Drive, and all the other services included with Google Workspace.

-- You purchased multiple subscriptions of the same service, such as multiple Drive storage subscriptions with different storage capacities.
+- You purchased multiple subscriptions of the same service, such as different editions of Google Workspace.

-You can assign licenses to individual users, to everyone in an organizational unit, or to everyone in your Google Cloud account.
+You can assign licenses to individual users, to everyone in an organizational unit, or to everyone in your organization.

 Important: If your subscription is on the Annual Plan, you can only assign as many licenses as you purchased, including any of the automatic or manual methods described below.
 If you try to assign more licenses than you purchased, you’ll get an error message and the licenses won’t be assigned.
 In that case, you need to delete users or get more licenses.